SK-EID/smart-id-php-client/README.md

 Smart-ID PHP client works with PHP 5.6 or later.

-**This PHP client cannot be used to create digitally signed containers as there no library like DigiDoc4J exists for PHP.**
+**This PHP client cannot be used to create digitally signed containers because PHP does not have a library like DigiDoc4J..**

 ## Installation
 The recommended way to install Smart-ID PHP Client is through [Composer]: